metamorph-inc/openmeta-examples-and-templates/breakfast-design-space/README.md

 This yields 16 possible combinations of decisions.

+As viewed in the interactive design space interface:
 ![design space](images/design-space-ui.png)
-*design space structure as viewed in the user interface*

 ## Properties
 Each food or beverage item includes nutrition values for: